Financial institutions have reported a spike in attempted credit card fraud since the pandemic shut down the global economy.

 When transactions take place far from a customer's residence.
 For example, a charge from a convenience store in another state from the card’s billing address at midnight.

 Or if a user with the same IP address opens several accounts and makes large payments using newly issued credit cards.
+Online fraud detection software based on business rules can be configured to automatically detect fraud and block these types of transactions.

 If a typically inactive account all of a sudden starts buzzing with transactions.
 Another case might be if a customer receives large payments from several newly created accounts.